heuzin/shop-to-it/README.md

 ## ShopToIt

-This is a sample JavaScript/React ProShop app done step-by-step.
+This is a sample JavaScript/React Create React App done step-by-step.

 Check the demo hosted on https://shop-to-it.herokuapp.com/.